nikhiljha/awesome-linux-mobile/README.md

 These are some other lists with Linux Phone apps.
 - [Librem's List](https://source.puri.sm/Librem5/community-wiki/-/wikis/List-of-Apps-in-Development) - Mostly GTK+ apps that integrate well with their `phosh` mobile desktop shell.
-- [Framasoft's List](https://mglapps.frama.io/) - Practically *every* app for mobile GNU/Linux, organized into a table.
+- [Framasoft's List](https://mglapps.frama.io/) - Practically *every* app for mobile GNU/Linux, or apps that could possibly be modified to work on mobile, organized into a table.

 ## Distributions